tailcallhq/tailcallhq.github.io/graphql/fragments.md

 ### Improved Query Performance

-Using fragments can lead to optimized queries by minimizing the amount of data fetched and ensuring that only the necessary fields are requested.
+Using fragments can lead to optimized queries by minimizing the amount of bytes sent in the query.
 This can result in faster query responses and a more efficient use of network resources.

 ### Consistent Data Fetching